milvus-io/milvus/docs/design_docs/MEP-Template.md

 ## Test Plan(required)

-Describe in few sentences how the MEP will be tested.
+Describe in a few sentences how the MEP will be tested.
 We are mostly interested in system tests (since unit-tests are specific to implementation details).
 How will we know that the implementation works as expected?
 How will we know nothing broke?

 ## Rejected Alternatives(optional)